T-REX

 3D rendering of the T-Rex experimental cave, including sample environment and large-area detector.

-T-REX features XYZ neutron spin polarization analysis.
+T-REX features XYZ neutron spin polarisation analysis.
 Thermal neutron polarization is achieved with the SEOP setup [1], which has been part of development at JCNS during the last decade and has been successfully implemented for SANS and GISANS.
 Neutron spin analysis in XYZ is performed with the magic PASTIS setup [2], already manufactured for the TOPAS project.
-Specific investigations of high quality 3He cells are required [3], to achieve a long decay time of the polarization of the gas, which is a crucial for experimental investigations.
+Specific investigations of high quality 3He cells are required [3], to achieve a long decay time of the polarisation of the gas, which is a crucial for experimental investigations.

 The chopper system [4] is specifically designed to make an efficient use of the flux provided by the source, by means of poly-chromatic illumination of the sample.
 It enables variable acquisition time frames, by means of a specially developed chopper (the FAN chopper) that suppresses selectively the sub-pulses generated by the resolution-defining choppers.
-The energy resolution can be adapted by quantized variation of the commensurate chopper frequencies, within the limits imposed by the secondary path uncertainty (20 mm).
+The energy resolution can be adapted by quantised variation of the commensurate chopper frequencies, within the limits imposed by the secondary path uncertainty (20 mm).
 By limiting the beam collimation, the Q resolution can be tailored to the experimental needs, as investigated in the study of the instrumental resolution function [5].

 The secondary spectrometer features a vacuum path of 3 m from sample to detector, which will cover 2.2 sr when reaching the full scope.
 With the angles covered by design, it will yield a dynamic range that extends from 0.05 Å-1 < Q < 10 Å-1, thus exploring a wide range of the reciprocal space.